2022 Solar Incentives and Rebates (Top 10 Ranked States)

 Currently, 25 states offer sales tax exemptions for the purchase of solar equipment.³

-As of 2020, 38 states and the District of Columbia have a renewable portfolio standard (RPS) requiring that a specified percentage of the electricity utilities sell comes from renewable resources.⁴ This incentivizes governments to reward residents who help the state reach its goal.
+As of 2021, 31 states and the District of Columbia have renewable portfolio standards (RPS) or clean energy standards (CES) that requires a specified percentage of the electricity utilities sell comes from renewable resources, while 7 more states have non-binding renewable portfolio goals.⁴ This incentivizes governments to reward residents who help the state reach its goal.

 Though complex to understand, SRECs offer tremendous upside in the form of additional income to both residential and community solar customers.
 Eligibility will vary depending on your location, but any reputable solar company will be able to walk you through the process of earning and selling your renewable energy certificates.